datacarpentry/python-ecology-lesson/CONTRIBUTING.md

 - [ ]  Check links on setup [and install webapge](http://www.datacarpentry.org/python-ecology-lesson/).
 - [ ]  Check for presence of all "required" folders and csvs.
 We did some remodeling, and there might be references that need scrubbing.
-- [ ]  Attendees have asked for a little more data manipulation.
+- [ ]  Attendees have asked for a little more data manipulation and sorting.
-- [ ]  Publication quality plots.
+- [ ]  The plotting lesson could really use some love, and a discussion of exporting high-quality plots.
 - [ ] Lesson 7  repeats some matplot content, but with a new dataset.
 Rework to use the previous lesson data.
 - [ ] The column name plot_id  in surveys.csv confused a few participants who didn't think of the word 'plot_id' in terms of land, but in terms of a drawing.
-Maybe rename to just ID or something similar?
+Consider a rename to site_id.
 - [ ]  The 'short introduction to python' lesson overlaps quite a bit with the 'data types and format' lesson when it comes to datatypes.
 Look over and eliminate overlap.
-- [ ] Read over challenges for precision, and check that the answers in the instructor guide make sense (it's new).
+- [ ] Read over challenges for precision, and check that the answers in the (brand-new!) instructor guide make sense.

 ## FAQ